Andrettin/Wyrmsun/readme.txt

 * Quests
 - Quest-related events no longer appear if the "Resources", "Units", "Opponents" or "Game Type" options are not set to "Map Default" in the single player game setup.
+- The gnomish king is now called "Pypo I", instead of having his name be randomly generated.

 * Terrain
 - Added cave tileset, which right now has only buildable land and unbuildable land tiles (graphics by Jinn).